anaconda121/Competitive-Programming-OLD/README.md

 - Silver Prep
   - can be found in solutions/usaco/silver
   - C++ solutions
+- Gold Prep
+  - can be found in solutions/usaco/gold
+  - C++ Solutions
 - Contest Solutions and Explainations
   - can be found in usaco/contests